Tag: pain

 What happened next is sad, but we see it today.
 A famous person has a bad (or good) event, and people clamor around them.
 Famous people today have PR people deliver a statement that often asks for personal and private space to grieve.
 How sad that it isn’t given automatically.

-Jesus may have intended such, but then see how he them.
-Jesus set aside his needs for .
+Jesus may have intended such, but then see how he loved them.
+Jesus his needs for .

 Often the focus is that Jesus set his needs aside for others.
 He did.
 Jesus also still made sure his needs were met.